SciEngCloud/SciEngCloud.github.io/singularity/singularity-chapter.md

 ## The Singularity Hub
 One of the great things about Docker is the Docker Hub which is the place where containers can be shared.
 Singularity has its own Hub, but it works a little differently  from Docker Hub.
 With the Docker Hub, you build and test your container on your own machine and then upload it to the Hub.
 You can then pull the container image from any machine that can contact the Docker Hub.
 The Singularity Hub actually builds the container from the Singularity spec file for your container.
 This method has one advantage and one disadvantage.
 On the positive side, the size of any file you upload is far smaller than a typical Singularity image.
 On the negative side, Singularity Hub cannot currently build any container.
 For best results use a Singularity file that builds from a Docker image such as the example described here.
 We expect this problem will go away soon.

+Looking at the public images in the Singularity Hub you will see some very interesting examples.
+There are several versions of the deep learning Tensorflow system that take advantage of the fact that Singularity containers can see special hardware like GPUs that are not yet available inside Docker containers.
+Quantum state diffusion tools top the list of most frequent builds.
+The neuroscience software package NeuroDebian has also been "Singularity-ized" and a host of life science related pipelines.

+### Using Singularity Hub

 To use the Singularity Hub you put your Singularity spec file in a github repo as shown below.
 Here we have a github repository called dbgannon/singdoc2.
 It contains the Singularity spec file we created in the previous section.

 <img src="https:/SciEngCloud.github.io/git-hub-image.jpg" width="800">